opensrp/fhircore/android/README.md

 ### Project Structure

-The project currently consists of single application module (`quest`)and an two Android library modules (`engine` and `geowidget`).
+The project currently consists an application module (`quest`) and two Android library modules (`engine` and `geowidget`).
+The `geowidget` module contains implementation for intergrating Map views to FHIR Core. `engine` module contains shared code.

 ### Package structure

-`quest` application module packages are grouped based on features. `engine` module on the other hand uses a hybrid approach, combining both layered and feature based package structure.
+`quest` and `geowidget` modules packages are grouped based on features. `engine` module on the other hand uses a hybrid approach, combining both layered and feature based package structure.

 At a higher level every module is at least organized into three main packages, namely: